Weeb-Devs/Laffey/README.md

 ### Data
 - Discord bot's token `You should know why you need this or you won't go to this repo` [Get or create bot here](https://discord.com/developers/applications) | [How to get token](https://github.com/Weeb-Devs/Laffey/blob/main/readme/CREATE_FIRST_BOT.md)
-- Mongodb URI `for prefix feature.
+- Mongodb URI `for prefix and auto resume feature.
 It won't work if you enter invalid or no URI` [MongoDB](https://account.mongodb.com/account/login)
 - Your ID `for eval command.
 It's dangerous if eval accessible to everyone`
 - Spotify client ID `for spotify support` [Click here to get](https://developer.spotify.com/dashboard/login)
 - Spotify client Secret `for spotify support` [Click here to get](https://developer.spotify.com/dashboard/login)